apprunjs/apprun-docs/docs/component.md

 const element = document.getElementById('my-app');
 app.render(element, <Counter />);
 ```
-When rendering the component, AppRun creates a component instance and render it to the element.
+When rendering the component, AppRun creates a component instance and renders it to the element.

 ### Mount and Start